Lifetime health cover loading in health insurance

 3. Lifetime health cover loading is removed after 10 years of continuous cover.

-Once you hit 10 years of continuous hospital cover (even if you switched between different health funds during that time) your Lifetime Health Cover loading will be reset back to 0%.
-Once accrued, LHC can only be removed with tenure.
+Once you hit 10 years of continuous hospital cover (even if you switched between different health funds during that time or used up some of your Grace Period) your Lifetime Health Cover loading will be reset back to 0%.
+Once accrued, LHC can only be removed by holding an Australian private hospital cover product for a total tenure of 10 years.
+Being overseas is not considered the equivalent of holding an Australian private hospital cover product for the purposes of accumulating your 10 years of continuous cover.

 4. Each 2% of Lifetime health cover loading is added on July 1st of each year, not on your birthday.